Hamiltonian Monte Carlo with Energy Conserving Subsampling: Related work

-There has recently been a surge of interest in developing posterior simulation algorithms that scale both with respect to the number of observations $n$ and the number of parameters $d$.
-Contrary to posterior optimization algorithms, in which only the posterior mode needs to be located, simulation methods require further iterations as typically a reasonably large number of posterior samples $N$ is necessary for reliable inference.
-While it may be argued that posterior optimization is better suited for big data in terms of computational effort, it is undoubtedly preferable to have an estimate of the entire posterior distribution of the parameters when quantifying uncertainty - a central task in Bayesian inference.
-Although there exist optimization methods that aim to approximate the entire posterior distribution, e.g. Variational Bayes \citep{blei2017variational} or the Laplace approximation \citep[Chapter 5]{bernardo2001bayesian}, in practice it is nearly impossible to know how they perform without comparing the results to a posterior simulation method.
-It is thus important to develop simulation methods that:\begin{itemize} \item[(i)] remain computationally feasible when $n$ is large \item[(ii)] explore the posterior distribution efficiently when $d$ is large, in order to avoid a prohibitively large number of posterior samples $N$. \end{itemize} Two distinct approaches exist to resolve (i).
-The first is to utilize parallel computing, by dividing the $n$ data observations into different parts, perform independent posterior simulation (each based on a single part of the data) and subsequently merge the draws to represent the full data posterior (based on all $n$ data points).
+There has recently been a surge of interest in developing posterior simulation algorithms that scale with respect to both the number of observations $n$ and the number of parameters $d$.
+Since simulation methods have the ambitious goal of exploring all regions in parameter space with sizable probability mass, they naturally require many more iterations than posterior optimization algorithms.
+Posterior optimization is computationally attractive for big data, but does not quantify the posterior uncertainty, which is often a central task in science.
+Although there exist optimization-based methods that aim to approximate the entire posterior distribution, e.g. variational Bayes \citep{blei2017variational}, Laplace approximations \citep[Chapter 5]{bernardo2001bayesian} or integrated nested Laplace approximations \citep{rue2009approximate}, in practice it is nearly impossible to know how they perform without comparing the results to a posterior simulation method.
+It is thus important to develop posterior simulation methods that:\begin{itemize} \item[i)]remain computationally efficient when $n$ is large and \item[ii)] explore the posterior distribution efficiently when $d$ is large. \end{itemize} Two distinct approaches exist to resolve i).
+The first is to utilize parallel computing by dividing the $n$ data observations into $K$ parts, performing independent posterior simulation on each of the $K$ subposteriors and subsequently merge the draws to represent the full data posterior.
 See, for example, \cite{scott2013bayes,neiswanger2013asymptotically,wang2013parallel,minsker2014scalable,nemeth2016merging}.
-The second approach, which is the focus in our article, is to work instead with a subsample of $m$ observations to estimate the full data posterior \citep{maclaurin2014firefly, korattikara2014austerity, bardenet2014towards, bardenet2015markov, quiroz2016speeding, quiroz2016exact, quiroz2017delayed} or the gradient thereof \citep{welling2011bayesian, chen2014stochastic, ma2015complete, baker2017control}.
-The simulation algorithm then uses the estimated quantities in place of the true quantities to reduce the computational effort.
-The rest of this section reviews samplers which utilize gradient information about $\pi(\theta)$.
+The second approach, which is the focus of our article, is to work with subsamples of $m$ observations to estimate the full data posterior \citep{maclaurin2014firefly, korattikara2014austerity, bardenet2014towards, bardenet2015markov, maire2018informed, bierkens2018zig, quiroz2018speeding, quiroz2016exact, quiroz2017delayed, gunawan2018subsampling} or its gradient \citep{welling2011bayesian, chen2014stochastic, ma2015complete, shang2015covariance, baker2017control}.
+The rest of this section reviews samplers which utilize gradient information about the posterior density.